ChristinaLK/htc-intro/lesson.md

 > ### Try it
 >
-> Fill out the executable and argument lines in `basic.submit`.
-Then change the
+> Change the "queue" statement in `basic.submit` to run 5 jobs.
-> `queue` statement to run 5 jobs.
+> Change the "argument" line to match the example above.

 ### What if your arguments aren't numbers?